Kfar Saba Hand in Hand Kfar Saba School

 Hand in Hand’s newest preschool opened in September 2015, initiated by a group of Jewish and Arab parents who wanted to have their children live and learn together.
 Even though this school is located in a busy, densely populated area in Israel, Hand in Hand is the only meaningful and long-term program bringing residents of these neighboring towns together every day.
 The Kfar Saba school brings together families from Jewish Kfar Saba and Arab Tira and Taybe; the area known as the Triangle.
 The school is located on the Beit Berl College campus on the outskirts of Kfar Saba.

-Hand in Hand is working continuously to receive full recognition from the Ministry of Education for our Kfar Saba preschool, which is currently runs privately, housed under the auspices of Beit Berl.
+Hand in Hand is working continuously to receive full recognition from the Ministry of Education for our Kfar Saba preschool, which is currently run privately, housed under the auspices of Beit Berl.
 We are also working with Beit Berl to develop an academic training path to train teachers who would be certified to work in the bilingual multicultural school environment that characterizes Hand in Hand schools.

 The Kfar Saba preschool doubled in size from the first to the second year of operation, and started the 2018-2019 school year with two preschool classes.
 Local families were so enthusiastic about the school that we began working with municipal authorities to open a Hand in Hand elementary school as well.
 In September 2018, Hand in Hand Kfar Saba opened a semi-private 1st grade class.
 TWe started off the 2019-2020 school year doubled in size, with a new second grade class.

 As in the other Hand in Hand preschools, the Kfar Saba elementary school will center on the co-teacher model, placing one Hebrew-speaking and one Arabic-speaking teacher in each classroom.
 The program is fully bilingual, with children playing and singing in both languages.
 As a result of their daily interactions, the children’s language skills in both Hebrew and Arabic grow day by day.
 They learn about and celebrate Jewish, Muslim and Christian traditions and holidays; they learn to be respectful of the other, and become friends.